mats-nk/VolumeKnob/README.md

 # Volume knob

 Did you know that the ESP32-S3 can be used as a HID (Human Interface Device)?

 Basically, you can program it to act as a keyboard or mouse.
-I am using this feature in this project.
+I am using this feature to send volume up/dowwn, mute to the USB host.

 The project also uses a Makerfabs MaTouch 1.28' rotary display, and it is used to show data on the volume controll.